-Credit is the basic unit of collegiate level instruction that is assigned to a course or courses equivalent learning.
-Credit may be awarded according to the following standards.

-When allocating credit hours to courses and programs, the College refers to the Federal Definition and that of the Kansas Board of Regents.
+Credit is the basic unit of collegiate level instruction assigned to courses and programs.
+When allocating credit hours, the College refers to the Federal Definition and that of the Kansas Board of Regents.

-Time-based Standard
+Time-based Standards

-- Lecture courses must meet for a minimum of 750 minutes per credit hour, plus time allocated for a final exam. - All courses regardless of delivery method meet the same student learning outcomes and have comparable student assessments as the equivalent standard course. - Laboratory courses, including those in vocational-technical programs, must meet for a minimum of 1,125 minutes per credit hour.
-Laboratory courses are ones in which students predominantly are involved in experimentation or application learning activities. - Internship, practicum, field experience and clinical courses must meet the minimum required by any applicable respective professional accrediting or regulatory agency.
+- Lecture courses must meet for a minimum of 750 minutes per credit hour, plus time allocated for a final exam. - All courses regardless of delivery method meet the same student learning outcomes and have comparable student assessments as the equivalent standard course. - Laboratory courses that feature students predominately involved in experimentation or application learning activities must meet for a minimum of 1,125 minutes per credit hour. - Internship, practicum, field experience and clinical courses must meet a minimum of 2,700 minutes per credit hour or meet the required standard associated with a program's third-party professional accrediting or regulatory agency.